taurine-esiea/TaurineBlog/content/blog/ftm.md

 ---
 createdAt: 2022-03-04
 title: "[Breizh CTF 2022 - pwn] Faible Ty Reseau"
+description: "Faible Ty Réseau is a basic heap-like challenge, it allows us to create a configuration, edit it, call a function pointer on it and finally to free it."
 type: 'Writeups'
 tags: ["pwn"]
 ---

+# [Breizh CTF 2022 - pwn] Faible Ty Reseau

 Faible Ty Réseau is a basic heap-like challenge, it allows us to create a configuration, edit it, call a function pointer on it and finally to free it:
 ```c